hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** This requires that the `type` is set to `VirtualMachineScaleSets` and that `load_balancer_sku` is set to `Standard`.

+* `only_critical_addons_enabled` - (Optional) Enabling this option will taint default node pool with `CriticalAddonsOnly=true:PreferNoSchedule` taint.
+Changing this forces a new resource to be created.

 * `enable_auto_scaling` - (Optional) Should [the Kubernetes Auto Scaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) be enabled for this Node Pool?
 Defaults to `false`.

 -> **NOTE:** This requires that the `type` is set to `VirtualMachineScaleSets`.